KevinAlbajrami/ReservationSystem/README.md

 PDF generation
 Email Sending

-To be added on this repo is also an alterante micorservice whose sole purpose is to query this microsevice.
+To be added on this repo is also an alterante micr0service whose sole purpose is to query this microsevice.